About Us

 Antonio Oftelie

-Dr. Antonio M. Oftelie is Executive Director of Leadership for a Networked World and Innovation Fellow at the Technology and Entrepreneurship Center at Harvard.
+Dr. Antonio M. Oftelie is Executive Director of Leadership for a Networked World.

 CONTACT ANTONIO

-Dr. Antonio M. Oftelie is Executive Director of Leadership for a Networked World, an Innovation Fellow at the Technology and Entrepreneurship Center at Harvard University (TECH), part of the Harvard John A. Paulson School of Engineering and Applied Sciences, an Expert in Residence at Harvard Innovation Lab, a Commissioner on the Ireland Commission for the Future of Policing, and the Federal Consent Decree Monitor for the Seattle Police Department.
+Dr. Antonio M. Oftelie is Executive Director of Leadership for a Networked World.
+Additionally, Antonio teaches in Innovation in Science and Engineering and the Harvard John A. Paulson School of Engineering and Applied Sciences.
+He is a former Commissioner on the Ireland Commission for the Future of Policing, and the former Seattle Federal Consent Decree Monitor.

-Antonio conducts research at the intersection of law, policy and technology, administers the Harvard Public Sector Innovation Award program, leads the development and teaches of multiple summits and executive sessions, and since 2004, has developed and taught in more than sixty Harvard executive education programs.
-During his time at Harvard, Antonio has created practitioner-recognized frameworks and maturity models for organizational innovation and value creation including the Shared Services Horizons of Value, the Uptake and Edge Innovation Matrix, and the Health and Human Services Value Curve.
+Antonio conducts research at the intersection of law, policy and technology and leads the development of LNW’s thought leadership and learning experiences.
+Since 2004, Antonio has developed and taught in more than seventy Harvard affiliated executive education programs.
+Antonio has created practitioner-recognized frameworks and maturity models for organizational innovation and value creation including the Shared Services Horizons of Value, the Uptake and Edge Innovation Matrix, and the Health and Human Services Value Curve.
 As an application of his research, Antonio advises senior government and business executives on organizational transformation by helping them to adapt their mission and strategy, ideate new business and service models, build dynamic capacity, and create performance and value measures.
 In this capacity, he has directly advised three governors, public and private organizations and the White House.
 He advises on topics ranging from innovation strategy and shared services to homeland security and pandemic response to economic development, product and service design, organizational collaboration, government relations and public-private partnership strategies.

 I am unapologetically bullish on the future of this world.